jeftegoes/AwsOverview/Security, Identity, & Compliance/AWS WAF.md

 - **WAF, Shield and Firewall Manager are used together for comprehensive protection.**
 - Define your Web ACL rules in WAF.
 - For granular protection of your resources, WAF alone is the correct choice.
-- If you want to use AWS WAF across accounts, accelerate WAF configuration, automate the protection of new resources, use Firewall Manager with AWS WAF.
+- If we want to use AWS WAF across accounts, accelerate WAF configuration, automate the protection of new resources, use Firewall Manager with AWS WAF.
 - Shield Advanced adds additional features on top of AWS WAF, such as dedicated support from the Shield Response Team (SRT) and advanced reporting.
-- If you're prone to frequent DDoS attacks, consider purchasing Shield Advanced.
+- If we're prone to frequent DDoS attacks, consider purchasing Shield Advanced.

 # 7. Security Policies